chrisobs13/blog/source/_posts/2013-09-23-a-simple-api-proxy-written-in-go.markdown

 ### The problem:

-This weekend I threw away all my normal tools to try something new.
-I started writing a simple app in angular.js (which is great, btw) and ended up bumping into a problem I've encountered many times before:
+Have you ever written a javascript app that needed to consume an API?
+What if the API requires you to pass your api key along in the query params?
+How do you hide your key?

-**I wanted to make AJAX calls to consume an API that required me to pass my api key in the query params.**
+This weekend I bumped into this issue once again.
+I was writing a simple app in angular to consume the last.fm api when it hit me.

 This usually leaves me with two options: